Skip to main content

 Cost savings

 Consider the overall advantage of saving even a few seconds and cents across thousands of samples per day.
 Even where bespoke fully automated systems run into the hundreds of thousands of dollars, the subsequent cost savings can also be significant through improved efficiencies and productivity.
-Automated systems with interchangeable pipette heads offer an affordable way to cut costs in a typical lab, through lowered labour requirements, minimised reagent usage and fewer failed assays due to operator error.
+Automated systems with interchangeable automatic pipette dispenser heads offer an affordable way to cut costs in a typical lab, through lowered labour requirements, minimised reagent usage and fewer failed assays due to operator error.

 Improved lab safety